aklinker1/zero-factory/README.md

 // }
 ```

+> [!IMPORTANT]
+> Arrays are not deeply merged.
+If a property is an array, overrides will fully replace it, like any other value.

 #### Traits

 If there are common variants or "traits" of an object you want to be able to generate, use `factory.trait(...)`: